bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 An expression among foreigners ---to kiss their own hand.

-IT’S NOT THE BRIDE IT IS THE BRIDEGROOM
+IT&apos;s NOT THE BRIDE IT IS THE BRIDEGROOM

 ### A Song of Deep Love

 **Song 1:2**

 > Let him kiss me with the kisses of his mouth: --- for thy love is better than wine.

-               1. The Tokens of His love --- better than wine The Wine  is a Type of prosperity and of all desirable things
+ 1. The Tokens of His love --- better than wine
+ The Wine is a Type of prosperity and of all desirable things

 Love is not just in word it is in deed.